 Wyaconda is a tiny city located in the state of Missouri.
 With a population of 209 people and just one neighborhood, Wyaconda is the 498th largest community in Missouri.

-As is often the case in a small city, Wyaconda doesn't have a public transportation system that people use for their commute.
+Wyaconda is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Wyaconda in 2022 was $30,275, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $121,100 for a family of four.
 However, Wyaconda contains both very wealthy and poor people as well.
 Wyaconda also has one of the higher rates of people living in poverty in the nation, with 32.20% of its population below the federal poverty line.